 How many times has a bug crossed your path, seemingly out of nowhere, and you wonder what the message is?
 Nothing is random in life and when you learn to appreciate nature’s way of sharing special messages with you, you’ll discover so much more about yourself.

-How Do I Know This is a Message?
+How Do I Know This Is a Message?

 Every insect carries a deep spiritual meaning or message.
 However, look out for the ones that keep cropping up in your life.
 This particular bug is trying to get your attention.
 Or, if you suddenly see an insect that seems out of place, then know there’s a message there for you.

 By examining the uniqueness of insects and other creepy crawlies, you’ll discover they each have specific traits or characteristics.
-When observing these, you’ll start to identify if the message is appropriate to you.
+When observing these, you’ll start to identify if the message is appropriate for you.
 Perhaps the insect is trying to highlight a characteristic you need to build within yourself.
 Or, maybe they’re reflecting energies that exist within you that you need to tap into.

 The appearance of an insect or bug could also be a warning message.
 You’re being asked to take note of your environment and identify if it serves you or not.
-Our spirit guides will also send insects to you as a response to prayer or request you’ve made.
+Our spirit guides will also send insects to you as a response to a prayer or request you’ve made.
 So, keep your eyes open for an unexpected visitor!

 Spiritual Meanings of 5 Fascinating Insects and Bugs

 Here are five of my favorite fascinating insects and their spiritual meanings.
-I’ve also included some creepy crawlies that don’t classify truly as insects but they’re often considered as bugs anyway!
+I’ve also included some creepy crawlies that don’t classify truly as insects but they’re often considered bugs anyway!

 A prehistoric-looking creature, the praying mantis is a beautiful creature.
 You don’t see them often but when you do, you know you’ve been sent a special message.
 The Kalahari bushmen worship the praying mantis for its mystical qualities.